Aconcagua Gear List

 1st layer | Inner shirts

-Light and breathable t-shirt for warm conditions made of merino-light wool (more durable) or synthetic fabric.
+A light and breathable T-shirt for warm conditions made of merino-light wool (more durable) or synthetic fabric.
 White or lighter models are preferred to absorb less sunlight.
 Cotton is not recommended because it costs a lot to dry when wet.

-Two long-sleeve shirts and two short sleeve shirts are recommended for replacement.
+Two long-sleeve shirts and two short-sleeved shirts are recommended for replacement.

-Short or long sleeved cotton shirt, for resting days only, not suitable on activity days.
+A short—or long-sleeved cotton shirt is suitable for resting days only and is not suitable for activity days.
 It provides greater comfort and well-being to the skin in permanent contact with synthetic clothing.

 We recommend bringing 2 of the following jackets to be prepared for all weather conditions.